AungMyoKyaw/picsum/README.md

 # instant-picsum

-awesome background on new tab
+> awesome background on new tab

+_set it as homepage on your favourite browser_

+picsum.pages.dev